klange/toaruos/README.md

 ### Are there plans for a 64-bit port / SMP support?

-Yes, an x86-64/SMP-capable port is [https://github.com/toaruos](in progress) as of 2021.
+Yes, an x86-64/SMP-capable port is [in progress](https://github.com/toaruos) as of 2021.